marcostolosa/MacC2/README.md

 ----------

-## Macro Limitations ##
+## Macro Info ##

-MacC2 does NOT include any sandbox escapes and therefore all functions do not work when access is gained via the Office macro.
+**MacC2 includes the MS Office sandbox escape technique identified by Madhav Bhatt in his blog post at: https://desi-jarvis.medium.com/office365-macos-sandbox-escape-fcce4fa4123c**.
+However, if using the MS Office macro payload, the system must reboot in order for the escape to take effect.
 Functions that DO work from the sandbox include:

 - runjxa

 - systeminfo

-- persist: MacC2 can drop files to disk from a sandboxed macro payload.
-However, upon reboot the persistence will not execute due to the quarantine attribue on the dropped files.
+- persist: MacC2 will drop two files to disk: ~/~$IT-Provision.zip and ~/Library/WebKit/~$IT-Provision.py.
+The .zip contains a .zshenv file, which runs the python payload at ~/Library/WebKit/~$IT-Provision.py.
+Once the system is rebooted, the .zip login item will automatically be extracted and drop the .zshenv file to the user's home directory, which will execute when a new terminal window is opened.

 - addresses